Professional wrestling match types: No Disqualification match

-A No Disqualification match, also known as a No Holds Barred match, or sometimes as an Anything Goes match, an Extreme Rules match (in WWE, since the establishment of the now-former ECW brand), Tribal Combat and Bloodline Rules (in WWE, for wrestlers in the Anoaʻi family) or a No Ropes Catch Wrestling match (in MLW), is a match in which neither wrestler can be disqualified, allowing for weapons and outside interference.
-However, unlike a hardcore match pinfalls and submissions must be made inside the ring.
+A No Disqualification match, also known as a No Holds Barred match, or sometimes as an Anything Goes match, an Extreme Rules match (in WWE, since the establishment of the now-former ECW brand), or Tribal Combat and Bloodline Rules (in WWE, for wrestlers in the Anoaʻi family), is a match in which neither wrestler can be disqualified, allowing for weapons and outside interference.
+However, unlike a hardcore match or a street fight, pinfalls and submissions must be made inside the ring.

-No-disqualification matches may be used in feuds in which a challenger may have won matches against the champion, but did not claim the championship because the champion was disqualified (championships usually only change hands via pinfall or submission).
+No-disqualification matches may be used in feuds in which a challenger may have won matches against the champion, but did not claim the championship, because the champion was disqualified (championships usually only change hands via pinfall or submission).
 Unless stipulated, a no-disqualification match can end in a countout.
-Those that cannot are no-disqualification, no-countout matches, therefore they're called no holds barred matches.
+Those that cannot are no-disqualification, no-countout matches, therefore they're called No Holds Barred matches.